Cringila

 Health performance in Cringila is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Cringila faces significant health challenges, as indicated by its health data.
-Both younger and older age groups have high prevalence rates for common health conditions.
-The area has a low rate of private health cover, at approximately 45% (989 people), compared to 52.0% in the rest of NSW and the national average of 55.7%.
+Health data indicates significant health challenges in Cringila.
+AreaSearch's assessment shows notable prevalence of common health conditions across both younger and older age groups.
+The rate of private health cover is extremely low at approximately 45% (989 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.

 Mental health issues and arthritis are the most prevalent medical conditions, affecting 9.6% and 9.3% of residents respectively.
-However, 65.6% of residents report having no medical ailments, compared to 63.9% in the rest of NSW.
-As of 2021, 17.6% of Cringila's population is aged 65 and over (387 people), which is lower than the 19.0% in the rest of NSW.
-The health outcomes among seniors in Cringila largely align with those of the general population.
+However, 65.6% claim to be completely clear of medical ailments, compared to 63.3% in Rest of NSW.
+Working-age residents exhibit a higher-than-average prevalence of chronic health conditions.
+The area has 17.5% (385 people) aged 65 and over, lower than the 23.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health